-Use the right and left buttons to highlight the desired digit in the new address, then use the up and down buttons to increase or decrease the value of the highlighted digit.
+Use the right and left buttons to highlight the desired digit in the new address, then use the up and down buttons to change the value of the highlighted digit.
 Press the accept or cancel button to enter the Save/Cancel screen (see Figure 8.4 on page 8-5).
 Save or cancel as desired.